District 5 - Laura Curran

 Laura served as a trustee on the Baldwin Board of Education from 2011 to 2014, where she worked hard, amid tightening budget constraints, to ensure that every student had the opportunity receive a solid, well-rounded education.

-Laura is a member of the Baldwin and Freeport Chambers of Commerce, the Baldwin Civic Association, and also teaches yoga .
+Laura is a member of the Baldwin and Freeport Chambers of Commerce, and the Baldwin Civic Association.
 She earned her B.A. in Liberal Arts at Sarah Lawrence College, and lives in Baldwin with her husband and their three daughters.

 Laura speaking with an insightful, intelligent group of young students in Baldwin Senior High School's Public Affairs class.
 These students are getting college credit for the class, run in partnership with Syracuse University.